How to Get Cited in ChatGPT Answers: Why Earned Media Beats Content Tweaks

 There is a big difference.

-To see how this system works across sources, AuthorityTech also breaks down the strategy in how to get your brand cited in ChatGPT search and lets teams benchmark current coverage through its visibility audit.
+To see how this system works across sources, AuthorityTech breaks down the strategy in how to get your brand cited in ChatGPT search, and teams can benchmark current coverage through the visibility audit.

-FAQ: How to get cited in ChatGPT answers with earned media
+FAQ: How to get cited in ChatGPT answers

 How does earned media affect ChatGPT citations?

 Earned media gives ChatGPT externally validated sources it can reuse when answering questions about your market, company, or category.
 AuthorityTech's publication index shows AI systems repeatedly citing third-party outlets like PR Newswire, Medium, TechCrunch, and Forbes far more often than startup homepages.
+An SE Ranking study of 216,524 pages confirmed that referring domains are the single strongest citation predictor.

 How is earned media different from traditional SEO for ChatGPT visibility?